geerlingguy/ansible-role-composer/README.md

-# Role Name
+# Ansible Role: Composer

-Composer PHP Dependency Manager installation by geerlingguy.
+Installs Composer, the PHP Dependency Manager, on any Linux or UNIX system.

 ## Requirements